Bishop Blanchet High School

 Bishop Blanchet High School is a private coeducational Catholic high school located north of Green Lake in Seattle, United States.
 The school was founded in 1954 by the Archdiocese of Seattle, and named for the first bishop of the diocese, A.M.A.
 Blanchet (1797–1887).
 Originally named Blanchet High School, in 1999 the title Bishop was added to make the school easily identified as Catholic.

 Bishop Blanchet has an enrollment of approximately 850 students, 60% of whom are Catholic.

 The school employs 73 teachers, 69 of them full-time.
 Most students come from Archdiocesan elementary and middle schools.

 Academics

-Bishop Blanchet High School offers Honors and Advanced Placement courses, which are attended by around 50% of its student body.
-In order to graduate, a student must acquire 52 credits.
-However, the school does not provide a Running Start program.
+Bishop Blanchet High School offers Honors and Advanced Placement courses, and around 50% of its student body participates in at least some of them.
+In order to graduate, a student must obtain 52 credits.
+The school does not provide a Running Start program for students to take courses at nearby colleges while completing high school.
 According to the Blanchet Admissions Office, approximately 99% of Bishop Blanchet graduates continue their education at higher institutions.

 History

-The school was founded in February 1954, and opened in 1955.
+The school was founded in February 1954 and opened in 1955.
 The school underwent minor renovations in 2002 and 2013.

 Extracurricular activities

 Blanchet has a range of sports, clubs, and activities.
 Most students at Blanchet partake in some kind of extracurricular activity.
-Several student retreats are offered, including a four-day Kairos retreat.
+Several religious retreat programs are offered for students, including a four-day Kairos retreat.

 The Miter

 Bishop Blanchet's student newspaper, The Miter, is published every month during the school year.
-Articles are published on the newspaper's website.
+Its articles are published on the newspaper's website.